Thor Logo dbatools

 Example: 8

-Installs only part of the First Responder Kit by running the official install script.
+Installs the First Responder Kit using the official install script.

 Example: 9